m0rphtail/Dotfiles/.config/nvim/README.md

 To everyone who thinks that NvChad is bloat: Bloat means different things to everyone.

-NvChad has 38 plugins installed by default yet it is still very fast because it uses Packer plugin maanager.
-Packer.nvim allows you lets you lazy load plugins, meaning they get loaded only when absoloutely required.
+NvChad has 38 plugins installed by default, yet it is still very fast because it uses the Packer plugin manager.
+Packer.nvim allows you to lazy load plugins, meaning they only get loaded when absolutely required.
 Furthermore, you can disable plugins you don't use in `chardrc.lua`.

 <img src = "https://chadpaste.com/f/kdmxdabxbk.png">